menandmice/micetro_docs/guides/implementation/external_auth.rst

      - Description
      - Admin consent request
      - Status
-   * - GroupReadAll
+   * - GroupMember.Read.All
      - Delegated
-     - Read all groups
+     - Read group memberships
      - Yes
      - Granted for [name]
-   * - UserRead
+   * - User.Read
      - Delegated
      - Sign in and read user profile
      - No
      - Granted for [name]

+The app asks for ``User.Read`` from the user, but an administrator needs to grant ``GroupMember.Read.All``.
+Group membership will not be synced if ``GroupMember.Read.All`` (or some wider groups permission) is not granted to the application by an administrator.

 **Register the Application**

 The setup requires navigation to the Azure Portal, and opening AAD.